Analysis of Methanol, Denaturants and Illicit Liquors

 Methanol cut-off versus natural congeners.
 Trace methanol (well under 1 percent v/v) occurs naturally in fermented beverages from pectin hydrolysis, especially fruit-based country liquor.
 The defence will argue that any methanol detected is natural fermentation product, not adulteration.
 The prosecution rebuttal is the absolute concentration: legitimate fermentation gives milligram-per-litre levels, while a hooch batch implicated in a tragedy typically runs at several percent v/v, two to three orders of magnitude higher.

 Denaturant identification.
 Where a denaturant is the basis of the charge, the GC-MS identification has to be defensible.
 A library-matched mass spectrum and a retention-time match against a certified reference standard, both noted in the report, is the minimum the court expects.
-The deep dive on the underlying separation chemistry is in the book chapter on gas chromatography (GLC) and detectors.
+The detailed treatment on the underlying separation chemistry is in the book chapter on gas chromatography (GLC) and detectors.